ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 With everything done, we can now do the final check.
 Does Drupal have the right database credientals?
 Let's find out!

-1. Using a web browser, visit visit the DigitalOcean web portal.
+1. Using a web browser, visit the DigitalOcean web portal.
 2. Navigate to **Manage** &gt; **Networking** and open the **Load Balancers** tab.
 3. Copy the IP address of your load balancer.
 4. Using a web browser, open the IP address.
-Notice, your Drupal site is still there!
+Notice that your Drupal site is still there!